-This alternative also includes the proposal to relocate the Stockton Island -Presque Isle campground from the tombolo to Presque Isle, with the exception of three to four campsites on the north end of the campground; this would be done to mitigate existing resource impacts.
+This alternative also includes the proposal to relocate the Stockton Island campground from the tombolo to Presque Isle, with the exception of three to four campsites on the north end of the campground; this would be done to mitigate existing resource impacts.
 This campground is popular for many repeat visitors; the campsites along the shoreline are considered highly desirable due to the great lake views and privacy between sites.
-The new sites on Presque Isle will likely have similar views, more amenities, and a more efficient and effective design, which will result in a higher quality campground, resulting in a long-term, moderate, beneficial impact on the visitor experience.
-Keeping three to four sites on the north end of the Stockton Island - Presque Isle campground will be an additional benefit for repeat visitors who enjoy staying at the existing campground; the associated visitor experience at the three to four sites that remain in place may be slightly improved due to reduced levels of visitor use and associated noise nearby-resulting in a long-term, minor, beneficial impact.
+The concentration of these sites on Presque Isle may limit the number of sites with lake views and may reduce the screening and privacy between sites.
+Keeping three to four sites on the north end will reduce the impact; however, overall, this action will likely detract from the visitor experience.
+This would be especially relevant for those repeat visitors who enjoy staying at a particular site in the existing campground and may find that site relocated.
+Although this is an important resource protection strategy, the relocation of the campsite will likely have a long-term, moderate, adverse impact to the visitor experience.
+However, the visitor experience at the three to four sites that remain in place may be slightly improved due to reduced levels of visitor use and associated noise nearbyresulting in a long-term, minor, beneficial impact.
 During the construction of the new campground and the relocation of camping activities, there will be short-term, minor, adverse impacts to visitors due to noise, temporarily restricted access, and visual intrusions.